RPGFAN128/Selsius/README.md

 ## Main Philosophy
 ● Defining an entire save editor based on two things.
 (1) A list of hex values and what they represent in game.
 (2) Defined addresses and what they represent in game.
 ● Allowing defined addresses to be any value (including illegal values).
-There are some illegal limitations, however, such as (A) A 2-byte address cannot assume a value greater than 65,535.
-(B) A string with a defined charset cannot contain characters which are not elements of the charset.
-(C) Hex values cannot assume values for non-valid (or undefined) hex values.
-(D) Etc.
+There are some illegal limitations, however, such as:
+    ▫ A 2-byte address cannot assume a value greater than 65,535.
+    ▫ A string with a defined charset cannot contain characters which are not elements of the charset.
+    ▫ Hex values cannot assume values for non-valid (or undefined) hex values.
+    ▫ Etc.
 ● Allowing mass importing/exporting of data blocks.
 This ability mimics a "New Game Plus" option and gives the user the complete freedom to begin anew and mass import game parameters as wanted.

 ## Portability